SCFHA Brock Jr Badgerfest Tournament - Tournament Rules

 7. All teams MUST be available to play 15 minutes prior to the scheduled start time.

 8. The OWHA minimum suspension guidelines will be strictly enforced.
-All suspensions will be enforced according to OWHA Constitution, By-Laws, Regulations & Rules.
+All suspensions will be enforced according to the OWHA Constitution, By-Laws, Regulations & Rules.

 9. If the goal differential at any time reaches 5 goals, the clock will run until the spread is reduced to 3 goals, then stop time will resume.

-11. For any misconducts, game misconducts or match penalties received in the preliminary games, ten (10) minutes will be applied to the team’s penalty minutes for the particular game wherein the penalty occurred.
+11. For any misconducts, game misconducts, or match penalties received in the preliminary games, ten (10) minutes will be applied to the team’s penalty minutes for the particular game wherein the penalty occurred.

 12. In the event of a jersey conflict, the home team designated on the game sheet must change their jerseys.

-15. Standings after the preliminary/round robin play will be calculated on the basis of the points awarded as per Rule # 14.
+16. Standings after the preliminary/round robin play will be calculated on the basis of the points awarded as per Rule # 14.

 In the event of a tie, the following criteria will be used to break the tie:

-18. It is the team’s responsibility to ensure a clean dressing room is left upon completion of their game.
+17. It is the team’s responsibility to ensure a clean dressing room is left upon completion of their game.
 All teams are requested to vacate the dressing room 20 minutes or less after their game is completed.

 Overtime Rules – Elimination, Semi-Final & Championship Games